 The Wright Institute Recovery Clinic (WIRC)

 The Wright Institute Recovery Clinic (WIRC) was founded in 2002 in partnership with Options Recovery Services, as an extension of The Wright Institute's mission to address community and societal needs.
-The practicum is designed to help beginning clinicians learn the essentials of clinical practice supporting a high-risk population in early and ongoing recovery from addiction, as well as those contemplating recovery.
-Student clinicians develop the basic skills and knowledge required for the competent provision of psychotherapy in an outpatient community clinic treating patients with co-occurring mental health and substance abuse disorders.
+The practicum is designed to help beginning clinicians learn the essentials of clinical practice supporting a high-risk population in early and ongoing recovery from substance use, as well as those contemplating reducing harms caused by their use of substances.
+Student clinicians develop the basic skills and knowledge required for the provision of psychotherapy in an outpatient community clinic treating patients with co-occurring mental health and substance use disorders.

-The WIRC receives most referrals for individual therapy from Options, but also offers treatment to Medi-Cal patients with moderate to severe psychological issues and addictions, and to others in the community with co-occurring disorders.
-In addition to providing therapy at our outpatient clinic, WIRC student therapists co-facilitate substance abuse treatment groups alongside Options counselors, learning in an apprentice role on-site at Options.
+The WIRC receives most referrals for individual therapy from Options, and also offers treatment to Medi-Cal patients and community members with co-occurring disorders.
+In addition to providing therapy at our outpatient clinic, WIRC student therapists co-facilitate substance use treatment groups alongside Options counselors, learning in an apprentice role with increasing responsibility.

 Practicum students provide the following services: